Accretion disc winds in X-ray binaries: Discussion

 \subsection{Accretion states and winds}

-In addition to winds, the other type of outflow present in LMXBs are collimated jets, best observed at radio wavelengths.
-A close connection between the accretion regime and the presence and observational properties of the jet is well established, to the extent that jets can be considered a defining element of the accretion state (e.g.~\citealt{Fender2012}).
+In addition to winds, LMXBs also launch collimated jets, best observed at radio wavelengths.
+A close connection between the accretion regime and the presence and observational properties of the jet is well established, to the extent that steady, compact jets can be considered a defining element of the accretion state (e.g.~\citealt{Fender2012}).
 The discovery of X-ray winds, preferentially detected during the soft state (see Sec.~\ref{sec:hiwinds:states}), added further complexity to this picture since, in most cases, high-ionisation winds and jets appear to be mutually exclusive phenomena (e.g. \citealt{Neilsen2009, Ponti2012}).

 The extensive optical and, to some extent, NIR and ultraviolet spectroscopic campaigns conducted over the last decade have shown that low-ionisation winds are as common as X-ray winds.
 However, they are typically observed during the hard state (see Sec.~\ref{sec:liwinds:states}), that is, simultaneously with radio jets.
 As discussed above, both types of winds share key observational properties, such as similar velocities and a preference for being detected in high-inclination systems.
 The current observational evidence is sketched in Fig.~\ref{fig:sketch}, where the visibility of winds as a function of the accretion state (as traced by the commonly used hardness–intensity diagram; e.g. \citealt{Homan2001, Fender2004}), together with the jet properties, is depicted.
 It leads to some general conclusions, which can be summarised as follows: